Home

 So, for instance, Global Warming.
 You would decide if you agree with the prompt, disagree, or want to explore both sides.
 Personally?
 I would skip exploring both sides, it is not necessary, and is more difficult, especially when you have little time.

-Practice this format each time you take a regular SAT test during your SAT or ACT preparation.
+Practice this format each time you take a regular SAT test during your SAT preparation.
 It will lead you to the completion of a five-paragraph essay in the time allowed.

 I. Introduction